How Much Does it Cost to Go to Iceland in 2023 (From the US)

 Fuel Costs in Iceland

 You rental needs fuel.
 What does gas cost in Iceland?
-Well, in the U.S. fuel prices are priced by the gallon.
+In the U.S., fuel prices are priced by the gallon.
 In Iceland, it’s per liter.
 The first time you see the price in Icelandic Krona (ISK) at a gas station you’ll freak out a little.
 For reference, there are 3.785 liters in a gallon.

 In four days I drove 1000 miles and went just about everywhere I wanted to go.
 I spent approximately $150 USD on gas.
 By my calculations, I would have spent at least $300 USD just on on basic tours.